The world’s most spectacular ferry crossings

 Heading to Rotterdam?
 We suggest swapping the stresses of airports for something more sedate – a 36-hour ferry London-Rotterdam crossing on a historic ship.
 Fair Ferry’s fleet includes a fishing vessel, freighter and a whaler.
 Our favourite is the Jantje, a sailing ship built in 1930.
 The ship and her six double cabins were recently given a spectacular makeover, although we suggest bagging one of the supersized beanbags on the top deck for the most scenic bits of the journey.
 Got a head for heights?
 Crew members will happily show you how to climb the mast.
 Keep an eye out for new routes, too – Fair Ferry recently announced plans to connect Rotterdam with South America. fairferry.com

-Herjólfur ferry, Iceland
+Herjolfur, Iceland

 It takes 20 minutes to fly from Reykjavik to the Icelandic island of Heimaey, but don’t expect to see much – the island’s often shrouded in cloud, and its puffin-dotted coastline is hard to appreciate from the air.
 Opt for the ferry, however, and it’s a different story.
-You’ll not only enjoy stunning views of Heimaey’s rugged coastline, shaped by millions of years of volcanic activity, but of nearby Elliðaey (a ribbon of rock which rises out of the ocean and has a single tiny white cottage), the sea caves peppering Heimaey’s coastline and the harbour, which almost ceased to exist in 1973 following the explosion of the Eldfell volcano.
-The molten lava which flowed towards the sea didn’t just reshape the harbour, but came close to cutting it off until firefighters stopped its progress by pumping seawater into the lava flow. herjolfur.is
+You’ll not only enjoy stunning views of Heimaey’s rugged coastline, shaped by millions of years of volcanic activity, but of nearby Ellioaey (a ribbon of rock that rises out of the ocean and has a single tiny white cottage), the sea caves peppering Heimaey’s coastline and the harbour, which almost ceased to exist in 1973 following the explosion of the Eldfell volcano.
+The molten lava that flowed towards the sea didn’t just reshape the harbour but came close to cutting it off until firefighters stopped its progress by pumping seawater into the lava flow. herjolfur.is

 Carmarthen Bay Ferries, Wales